noahehall/theBookOfNoah/algorithms.md

     - consider what sorts of solutions havent produced desirable result
   - `problem solution`
     - the solution to the problem you are trying to solve
+  - `counterexamples`
+    - playing the devils advocate by locating scenarios where a solution fails
+    - potentially disprove the solution
+    - provide boundaryies that define the solution better
+    - consider situations in which the hypothesis used as a basis for the solution remains untested
+    - help you understand the limits of the solution
+  - `ensemble`
+    - a series of algorithms used together to create a desire result
+  - `setting time` the time during whichc the algorithm controlling the machine hasnt yet found the right answer -

 # specific algorithms
   - `greedy` approach